 Cost can be one of the most important factors to consider while researching programs.
 Be cognizant of location, transportation, program type, housing, and other factors during the planning process.

 All programs will have an unofficial budget sheet showing the cost of the program for the past term.
 You can use these sheets to compare costs across different programs.
 These budgets are estimates and intended for planning purposes only.
-You will receive the official budget from your Education Abroad Coordinator for your specific program and term following acceptance into the program and prior to the commitment deadline.
-We try to minimize cost increases from term to term, but you may observe cost increases that are set by your host institution.
+You will receive the official budget following acceptance into the program and prior to the commitment deadline.
+While effort is made to minimize cost increases from term to term, you may observe cost increases that are set by your host institution.
 For help understanding the budget, go to the Program Costs page.

 Some countries have a higher cost of living than the U.S. Use a cost of living calculator to see the difference in cost on items you buy every day.
 This will give you a good indication if you need to budget more or less money than you need on campus.
 Bigger cities tend to cost more than smaller cities (i.e., it costs more to live in Chicago than Champaign).